nigarmammad/engageSmart/README.md

 Tools & versions

-// automation script written i java languge
+// automation script written in java language
-Jave - 17
+Java - 17

-//for test execution and verification used testng TestNG -7.4.0
+//for test execution and verification used testNG TestNG -7.4.0

-// to coonect browser and as a UI automation tool used selenium webdriver Selenium - 4.4.0
+// to connect browser and as a UI automation tool used selenium webdriver Selenium - 4.4.0

 // for driver managemnt and set up used BoniGarcia Webdriver Manager